jspsych/jsPsych/docs/plugins/survey.md

         const timeline = [];

         const text_masking_json = {
-          "elements": [
+          elements: [
             {

-              "type": "html",
+              type: "html",
-              "name": "intro",
+              name: "intro",
-              "html": "<h3>Input masking examples</h3><p>You can use input masking with text questions to add automatic formatting to the participant's answer.
+              html: "<h3>Input masking examples</h3><p>You can use input masking with text questions to add automatic formatting to the participant's answer.
 The mask types are: currency, decimal, pattern, and datetime.
 These masks will also restrict the types of characters that can be entered, e.g. only numbers or letters."
             },
             {
-              "type": "text",
+              type: "text",
-              "name": "currency",
+              name: "currency",
-              "title": "Currency:",
+              title: "Currency:",
-              "description": "This currency mask adds a prefix/suffix to the number to indicate the currency.
-Enter some numbers to see the result.", "maskType": "currency",
+              description: "This currency mask adds a prefix/suffix to the number to indicate the currency.
+Enter some numbers to see the result.",
+              maskType: "currency",
-              "maskSettings": {
+              maskSettings: {
-                "prefix": "$",
+                prefix: "$",
-                "suffix": " USD"
+                suffix: " USD"
               }
             },
             {
-              "type": "text",
+              type: "text",
-              "name": "decimal",
+              name: "decimal",
-              "title": "Decimal:",
+              title: "Decimal:",
-              "description": "This numeric mask will specify the number of decimals allowed.
-You can enter numbers with up to three decimals (precision: 3).", "maskType": "numeric",
+              description: "This numeric mask will specify the number of decimals allowed.
+You can enter numbers with up to three decimals (precision: 3).",
+              maskType: "numeric",
-              "maskSettings": {
+              maskSettings: {
-                "precision": 3
+                precision: 3
               }
             },
             {
-              "type": "text",
+              type: "text",
-              "name": "phone",
+              name: "phone",
-              "title": "Phone:",
+              title: "Phone:",
-              "description": "This pattern mask will format the numbers as a phone number.", "maskType": "pattern",
+              description: "This pattern mask will format the numbers as a phone number.",
+              maskType: "pattern",
-              "maskSettings": {
+              maskSettings: {
-                "pattern": "+9 (999)-999-9999"
+                pattern: "+9 (999)-999-9999"
               }
             },
             {
-              "type": "text",
+              type: "text",
-              "name": "creditcard",
+              name: "creditcard",
-              "title": "Credit card number:",
+              title: "Credit card number:",
-              "description": "This pattern mask will format the numbers as a credit card number.", "maskType": "pattern",
+              description: "This pattern mask will format the numbers as a credit card number.",
+              maskType: "pattern",
-              "maskSettings": {
+              maskSettings: {
-                "pattern": "9999 9999 9999 9999"
+                pattern: "9999 9999 9999 9999"
               }
             },
             {
-              "type": "text",
+              type: "text",
-              "name": "licenseplate",
+              name: "licenseplate",
-              "title": "License plate number:",
+              title: "License plate number:",
-              "description": "A pattern mask can also be used with letters.
-Enter a license plate number in the format ABC-1234.", "maskType": "pattern",
+              description: "A pattern mask can also be used with letters.
+Enter a license plate number in the format ABC-1234.",
+              maskType: "pattern",
-              "maskSettings": {
+              maskSettings: {
-                "pattern": "aaa-9999"
+                pattern: "aaa-9999"
               }
             }
           ],
-          "showQuestionNumbers": false
+          showQuestionNumbers: false
         };

         timeline.push({
           type: jsPsychSurvey,
-          survey_json: JSON.stringify(text_masking_json)
+          survey_json: text_masking_json
         });
         ```